 The current Imaging space on the Benton Harbor campus houses the Diagnostic Medical Sonography (DMSO) and Radiologic Technician programs.
-The existing space is not functional for two programs with overlapping student traffic.
-The DMSO program also anticipates program growth with the addition of cardiac and vascular curriculum tracks, which is not feasible in the current space.
-Renovation to an existing space on the Benton Harbor campus will allow for planned program growth of the cardiac and vascular program tracks and will enhance the layout for community members to participate in student learning activities.
-With the relocation of DMSO to another space, the Radiologic Technology program will add an observance window into the current x-ray lab which will enhance the functionality of the space and meet the learning needs of the students.
+With the DMSO program anticipated growth for additional cardiac and vascular curriculum tracks, it was determined that the current space was not functional.
+Currently space is being renovated at the Benton Harbor campus will allow for planned program growth of both program tracks.
+The renovation will also enhance the layout for community members to participate in student learning activities.
+With the relocation of DMSO to another space, the Radiologic Technology program is adding an observance window into the current x-ray lab which will enhance the functionality of the space and meet the learning needs of the students.

-The South Haven Campus anticipates growth in Health Sciences with the new Physical

-Therapy Assistant, Truck Driving and Marine Technician programming, as well as future programing such as Brewing, Biotechnology/Food Safety, Cyber Security, Drone Piloting, Geographic Information Systems, none of which are feasible based on the current layout and use of college facilities.
-Without renovation to existing space, none of these programs can grow in the current facility layout.
-A new partnership with Michigan State University has been created to build a hoophouse structure at the South Haven campus.
+The South Haven Campus anticipates growth in Truck Driving and Marine Technician programming, as well as future programing such as Brewing, Biotechnology/Food Safety, Cyber Security, Drone Piloting, Geographic Information Systems, none of which are feasible based on the current layout and use of college facilities.
+Without renovation to existing space, these programs can grow in the current facility layout.
+The new Health Sciences Physical Therapy Assistant space is currently under renovation using three existing general use classrooms.
+A new partnership with Michigan State University has been created to build a hoophouse structure at the South Haven campus, under construction currently.
 This partnership allows for new curriculum and research efforts to help meet the learning needs for our local students and local farmers.